prometheusresearch/baseline-codebase/src/rex.web/README.rst

     can override default mount points using ``mount`` configuration parameter.

 ``PackageGate``
-    Adds the following variables to the reques environment:
+    Adds the following variables to the request environment:

     ``rex.package``
         The name of the package that handles the request.